 Our ClientsFree to follow my heart

-This coming June I will have been with Forward Housing for 8, more than satisfactory, years.
+This coming June I will have been with Forward Housing for eight, more than satisfactory, years.
 The staff have been attentive to my needs.
-I recall, when in 2017 the buildings Tenant Services Coordinator saw that I was unemployed, she arranged a meeting with me to discuss my predicament.
-I explained that as I frequently had to grapple with episodes of clinical depression which affected my ability to work.
+I recall, when in 2017 the building’s Tenant Services Coordinator saw that I was unemployed, she arranged a meeting with me to discuss my predicament.
+I explained that I frequently had to grapple with episodes of clinical depression, which affected my ability to work.
 However, I did have savings, which I was using every month to help cover my rent.
 I knew my savings would run out in less than a year, and I was becoming quite concerned.
-After viewing my bank statements it was generously decided that my rent could be reduced, thanks to the GAP Program; which is funded through the generosity of private donors and subsidizes rent for those paying the highest percentage of income.
+After viewing my bank statements, Forward generously decided that my rent could be reduced.
+This was possible thanks to the GAP Program, which is funded through the generosity of private donors and subsidizes rent for those paying the highest percentage of income.
 I was thankful for that.

 Now as a 65 year old, I am receiving senior citizens benefits and no longer need to worry about next month’s rent.
 I am now free to follow my heart and grow as an individual.

 I am growing.
-This growing has been facilited through my involvement with the CanLearn Society.
+This growing has been facilitated through my involvement with the CanLearn Society.
 My counselor at CUPS, Julie, referred me to them.
 I am thriving there!
-In fact this past November I was the recipient of the PGI ( Peter Gzowski Invational) Award.
+In fact, this past November, I was the recipient of the PGI ( Peter Gzowski Invitational) Award.
 This was quite an honor.
-The ceremony was attended by Jane, my learning coach, Nada, the manager and Krista, the CEO of CanLearn Society, was also in attendance.
+The ceremony was attended by Jane, my learning coach, Nada, the manager and Krista, the CEO of CanLearn Society.
 The event was also professionally video graphed with the bright lights and all.
-With the award I also received a $200.00 check.
+With the award I also received a $200 cheque.
 It was quite a night for me!